Kaiju: Precursors

+Prehistoric monster movies (1920s)

+The first feature films starring giant movie monsters made their debut during the interwar period.
+The period is defined by its use of prehistoric creatures that survived to modern times in undiscovered natural areas or through prolonged hibernation, such as natural cryopreservation in caves and icebergs, which then come into contact with troublesome humans and then begin their rampage.

 The 1925 film The Lost World (adapted from Arthur Conan Doyle's 1912 novel of the same name), featured many dinosaurs, including a brontosaurus that breaks loose in London and destroys Tower Bridge.
+The film's layout was revolutionary and laid the foundation for future giant monster films.
+The film takes place on an unexplored mountain plateau like a deserted island teeming with prehistoric dinosaurs.
 The dinosaurs of The Lost World were animated by pioneering stop motion techniques by Willis H. O'Brien, who would some years later animate the giant gorilla-like creature breaking loose in New York City in the 1933 film King Kong.
-The enormous success of King Kong can be seen as the definitive breakthrough of monster movies.
+The enormous success of King Kong can be seen as the definitive breakthrough of giant monster movies.
 This influential achievement of King Kong paved the way for the emergence of the giant monster genre, serving as a blueprint for future kaiju productions.
 Its success reverberated in the film industry, leaving a lasting impact and solidifying the figure of the giant monster as an essential component in genre cinematography.

-RKO Pictures later licensed the King Kong character to the Japanese studio Toho, resulting in the co-productions King Kong vs. Godzilla (1962) and King Kong Escapes (1967), both directed by Ishirō Honda.
+First Japanese kaiju movies (1930s)

-Yoshirō Edamasa directed The Great Buddha Arrival in 1934.
-Although the original film is now lost, stills of the film have survived, and it is one of the earliest examples of a kaiju film in Japanese cinematic history.
+The Japanese style of making giant monster movies, where the monster is portrayed by actors in monster suits (suitmation), first appears in the early 1930s.
+Early examples includes the 1933 King Kong spoof Wasei Kingu Kongu, the 1934 feature The Great Buddha Arrival, and the 1938 feature The King Kong That Appeared in Edo.
+Although all three films became lost during World War II, stills of the films have survived, and are some of the earliest examples of kaiju movies in Japanese cinematic history.
 The 1934 film presumably influenced the production of the Ultraman franchise.

-Ray Bradbury's short story published in the Saturday Evening Post, June 23, 1951 "The Beast from 20,000 Fathoms" served as the basis for the film The Beast from 20,000 Fathoms (1953), featuring a fictional dinosaur (animated by Ray Harryhausen), which is released from its frozen, hibernating state by an atomic bomb test within the Arctic Circle.
-The American movie was released in Japan in 1954 under the title The Atomic Kaiju Appears, marking the first use of the genre's name in a film title.
-However, Godzilla, released in 1954, is commonly regarded as the first Japanese kaiju film.
-Tomoyuki Tanaka, a producer for Toho Studios in Tokyo, needed a film to release after his previous project was halted.
-Seeing how well the Hollywood giant monster movie genre films King Kong and The Beast from 20,000 Fathoms had done in Japanese box offices, and himself a fan of these films, he set out to make a new movie based on them and created Godzilla.
-Tanaka aimed to combine Hollywood giant monster movies with the re-emerged Japanese fears of atomic weapons that arose from the Daigo Fukuryū Maru fishing boat incident; and so he put a team together and created the concept of a giant radioactive creature emerging from the depths of the ocean, a creature that would become the monster Godzilla.
-Godzilla initially had commercial success in Japan, inspiring other kaiju movies.

-King Kong (1933) was a major influence on the Japanese kaiju genre.

-The Arctic Giant (1942) is one of pioneering productions to depict Godzilla-esque characters to attack a modern civilization.
+The 1942 Superman animated short The Arctic Giant features a cryopreserved Tyrannosaurus which thaws out and attacks Metropolis.
+It is one of pioneering productions to depict a Godzilla-esque character to attack a modern civilization.

+Mutant and atomic monster era (1950s)

+After World War II, the roots of giant movie monsters started to shift from giant prehistoric monsters to monsters stemming from animals which had been exposed to strong radiation and then mutated into gigantic monsters, a result of the fear of nuclear proliferation that spread around the world during the Cold War.